Efficient Video Prediction via Sparsely Conditioned Flow Matching: Method

-Note that at no point during the training one has to store or process the whole video sequence.
-Moreover, one does not even have to generate frames, which further simplifies the training process.
+where $\theta$ are the parameters of the model.
+Note that at no point during the training the whole video sequence must be stored or processed.
+Moreover, the generation of frames is never needed, which further simplifies the training process.

-\textbf{Inference.} At inference time, in order to generate the $T$-th frame, we start from sampling an initial estimate $x_0$ from the standard normal distribution.
+\textbf{Inference.} At inference time, in order to generate the $T$-th frame, we start from sampling an initial estimate $z_0^T$ from the standard normal distribution (see Figure~\ref{fig:river}).
 We then use an ODE solver to integrate the learned vector field along the time interval $[0, 1]$.
-At each integration step, the ODE solver queries the network for $v_t(x_t \,|\, x^{T - 1}, x^c, T - c)$, where $c \sim U\{1, \dots, T - 2\}$.
+At each integration step, the ODE solver queries the network for $v_t(z_t^T \,|\, z^{T - 1}, z^c, T - c)$, where $c \sim U\{1, \dots, T - 2\}$.
 In the simplest case, the Euler step of the ODE integration takes the form

 where $N$ is the number of integration steps.
-We then use $x_1$ as an estimate of $x^{T}$.
-This procedure is depicted in Figure~\ref{fig:river}.
+We then use $z_1^T$ as an estimate of $z^{T}$.

+\textbf{Refinement.} \sepehr{When using a per-frame VQGAN~\cite{esser2021taming}, the autoencoded videos may not always be temporally consistent.
+To address this issue without incurring a significant computational cost, we optionally utilize a refinement network that operates in the pixel space.
+This deep convolutional network, based on the architecture of RCAN~\cite{Zhang2018ImageSU}, is trained using the previous frame and the decoded next frame to refine the second frame.
+We train the model using an $L_2$ and a perceptual loss by refining 16 consecutive frames independently and then by feeding all frames to a perceptual network (I3D~\cite{Carreira2017QuoVA} in our case).
+We train the refinement network separately after training the autoencoder.}